iotaledger/goshimmer/docOps/docs/apis/faucet.md

 # Faucet API Methods

-Faucet endpoint allows requesting funds from the Faucet.
+The faucet endpoint allows requesting funds from the Faucet.

 The API provides the following functions and endpoints:
 * [/faucet](#faucet)